Pressure Treated Sheds | Tanalised Sheds | Free Fitting | On Display

 Now’s The Time To Take On Those DIY Jobs

-When the major sporting events are on the horizon this does tend to concentrate the mind and gives a little boost to ensuring these jobs are done before they start, usually, on TV.
+When the major sporting events are on the horizon, this does tend to concentrate the mind and gives a little boost to ensure these jobs are done before they start, usually, on TV.
 This will ensure that these events can be watched without feeling guilty.
 The little jobs around the house, the pruning and weeding in the garden and the clearing up the garden shed, summerhouse or log cabin should be done in plenty of time without the pressure.

-Build It Magazine also claims this to be the case and that they expected the number of DIY jobs to be undertaken to increase prior to events, such as the World Cup, European Championships and Olympics.
-Some of the most popular (??) jobs to be completed includes renovating the garden shed, or replacing it with a new pressure treated version (?) and clearing a green space for family gatherings or for barbecue sessions with friends.
+Build It Magazine also claims this to be the case and that they expected the number of DIY jobs to be undertaken to increase before events, such as the World Cup, European Championships and Olympics.
+Some of the most popular (??) jobs to be completed includes renovating the garden shed, or replacing it with a new pressure treated version (?) and clearing a green space for family gatherings or barbecue sessions with friends.

-The deputy editor of this magazine, Anna-Maria DeSouza claimed that as we got closer to one or another of these major events then there will be a huge rush to complete these jobs in the house and the garden.
-By clearing the backlog this will enable ‘her indoors’ to feel a little more comfortable and able to take it a little easier as well.
-It was expected that visits to garden centres to buy plants, garden furniture and barbecue will increase as home owners get ready.
+The deputy editor of this magazine, Anna-Maria DeSouza claimed that as we got closer to one or another of these major events, then there will be a huge rush to complete these jobs in the house and the garden.
+By clearing the backlog, this will enable ‘her indoors’ to feel a little more comfortable and able to take it a little easier as well.
+It was expected that visits to garden centres to buy plants, garden furniture and barbecue will increase as homeowners get ready.

-During the last world cup Halifax Home Insurance claimed nearly £4 billion was spent creating garden dens and fitting out sheds so their owners could spend time enjoying the football.
+During the last world cup, Halifax Home Insurance claimed nearly £4 billion was spent creating garden dens and fitting out sheds so their owners could spend time enjoying the football.
 It was also claimed 1.4 million men already have a garden den, converted garage or shed where they can enjoy these sporting events.
-To me that seems an incredible amount which I think is a little over the top.
-If the figures are right I would like to know what happened to my share.
+To me, that seems an incredible amount which I think is a little over the top.
+If the figures are right, I would like to know what happened to my share.

-Pressure Treated | Corner | Tongue & Groove Sheds | Shiplap Sheds | Lean To Sheds | Heavy Duty Sheds | Buy Sheds Direct
+Pressure Treated | Corner | Tongue & Groove Sheds | Shiplap Sheds | Lean To Sheds | Heavy Duty Sheds | Buy Sheds Direct | Storage Sheds | Man Caves